subiabre/phpmetro/README.md

 ```

 ### Configuring
-The `phpmetro.xml` file specifies general run directives for the PHPMetro binary as well as defines the analyses by suite groups.
+The *.xml* config file specifies general run directives for the PHPMetro binary as well as defines the analyses by suite groups.

-This file can be environment specific, `phpmetro.xml.local` will override `phpmetro.xml` and `phpmetro.xml.dist`.
+This file can be environment specific: `phpmetro.xml.local` will override `phpmetro.xml.dist` and this will override `phpmetro.xml`.

 1. [Configuring PHPMetro](#Configuring-PHPMetro)
 2. [Configuring Suites](#Configuring-Suites)